MiguelASCorreia/ProtoCollectorFramework/README.md

    ]
 }
 ```
 The first field stores the flags for the different types of information that the framework can fetch from the database.
-By changing one value to false, that data will not appear in the final abstract object.
-This flags are the following:
+By changing a flag to false, that data will not appear in the final abstract object.
+These flags are the following:

-1. *visit_data*: boolean that indicates if the visit data (id, start time and ending time) is to be accountable in the abstract.
+1. *visit_data*: boolean that indicates if the visit data (id, start time and ending time) is to be inserted into the abstract.
-1. *visit_info*: boolean that indicates if the visit information (stored in the info column of the corresponding table) is to be accountable in the abstract.
+1. *visit_info*: boolean that indicates if the visit information (stored in the info column of the corresponding table) is to be inserted into the abstract.
-1. *complementary_data*: boolean that indicates if the complementary observations data (id, start time and ending time) is to be accountable in the abstract.
+1. *complementary_data*: boolean that indicates if the complementary observations data (id, start time and ending time) is to be inserted into the abstract.
-1. *complementary_info*: boolean that indicates if the  complementary observations information (stored in the info column of the corresponding table) is to be accountable in the abstract.
+1. *complementary_info*: boolean that indicates if the  complementary observations information (stored in the info column of the corresponding table) is to be inserted into the abstract.
-1. *plot_data*: boolean that indicates if the plot data (id, acronym and name) is to be accountable in the abstract.
+1. *plot_data*: boolean that indicates if the plot data (id, acronym and name) is to be inserted into the abstract.
-1. *plot_info*: boolean that indicates if the plot information (stored in the info column of the corresponding table) is to be accountable in the abstract.
+1. *plot_info*: boolean that indicates if the plot information (stored in the info column of the corresponding table) is to be inserted into the abstract.
-1. *multimedia_count*: boolean that indicates if the multimedia file count is to be accountable in the abstract.
+1. *multimedia_count*: boolean that indicates if the multimedia file count is to be inserted into the abstract.

-The last main field on this file stores the methods that are to be invoked during the abstract generation.
-Their returned values are stored in the final object mapped by the class package name and the method corresponding method name.
+The last main field on this file stores the methods that are to be invoked during the abstract's generation.
+Their return values are stored in the final object mapped by the class package name and the method's corresponding method name.
 This field is an array of objects that contains the package class name, the method signature and an array of types of arguments.
-In the case shown above, the method *myMethod* from *MyClass* will be called, receiving a string argument, after fetching all the data from the database (since all the flags are set to true), and it's returned value will be store in a structure that maps the value to the corresponding method name that in turn is mapped to the package class name.
+In the example above, the method *myMethod* from *MyClass* will be called, receiving a string as an argument,, after fetching the data from the database (since all the flags are set to true), and its return value will be stored in a structure that maps the value to the corresponding method name, which  in turn is mapped to the package class name.